RateCity.com.au

 Can you purchase short-term or temporary insurance for your own vehicle?

-You might also consider purchasing a ‘pay as you drive’ policy.
-The cost of the policy is typically calculated based on the distance and frequency that you drive, rather than a lump sum payment.
 If you’re sure about the amount of driving you’ll be doing, or not doing, this policy may be a convenient option.
 However, if you end up driving a lot, a ‘pay as you drive’ policy can prove to be an expensive option.
-Insurers may require to regularly check your odometer and increase costs based on additional driving.
+Insurers may need to regularly check your odometer and increase costs based on additional driving.

-Alternatively, you could simply buy an annual car insurance policy and cancel when you no longer need it.
-This may be more cost-effective and convenient if you buy a policy that offers free cancellation.
 Also, since insurers will generally refund the unused portion of your premium, pro-rata, so you don’t have to worry about losing money after paying the annual premium upfront.
 This way you can take advantage of any discounted rates offered by taking out an annual policy.
 However, you’ll need to confirm with the insurer that you are able to cancel the policy at any time without incurring any additional charges.

 How much is temporary car insurance likely to cost?

 When you buy temporary comprehensive car insurance, you may pay a smaller amount compared to the cost of an annual policy.
 However, beyond a month or two, a short-term policy is likely to be a more expensive option.
 It’s also tougher to compare short-term policies, making it difficult to know if you’re getting a good deal.
-You’ll want to consider how long you’ll need the insurance policy and decide if it makes more sense to buy an annual policy and cancel at a later time.

 How do you compare temporary car insurance policies?

-You may not be able to use the usual tools to compare temporary car insurance policies.
+You may not be able to use the usual tools to compare temporary or short-term car insurance policies.
 But with a little work and some personal research, you can still compare policies.
 Suppose you find an insurer offering a car insurance policy that you can sign up for temporarily, meaning you can cancel when you need to.
 The first thing you should measure is the cost of the policy - compare the cost of the temporary period to the annual cost of the policy.

 For example, if the insurer offers you a policy with an annual premium of $1,200 and the monthly premium for your temporary policy is $150, this is a significant difference in cost.
 Theoretically, the $1,200 annual premium divided by 12 should equal a monthly premium of $100.
 This difference in cost means you may be making the trade-off between getting a discount for paying an annual premium and buying what you envision as a temporary policy.